North Korean university draws U.S. evangelicals despite risks

 "I've committed to devoting my last drop of blood to this work," he wrote.

-Kim, a Chinese-Korean and naturalized U.S. citizen, had been doing missionary work in China before joining PUST, according to Korean-language church websites.
+Kim, a Chinese-Korean and naturalised U.S. citizen, had been doing missionary work in China before joining PUST, according to Korean-language church websites.

 Kim's detention makes him the fourth American in North Korean custody.
 (See Graphic: tmsnrt.rs/2pmE3ks)